quin2/2kvs/readme.md

-#2kvs
+#calmDB

-a simple flat-file database written in Go
+a simple key-key-value database written in Go.
+Designed to be concurrent and fast, with a web-first HTTP frontend.

 ## examples

 ```
 INSERT quinnvinlove name quinn

-DELETE quinnvinlove
 DELETE quinnvinlove name

 SELECT quinnvinlove